 The new Bangladesh Cabinet, headed by Prime Minister Sheikh Mujibur Rahman, was sworn in on Friday (16 March) at a ceremony in Dacca.

-The new Bangladesh Cabinet, headed by Prime Minister Sheikh Mujibur Rahman, was sworn in on Friday (16 March) at a ceremony in Dacca.
+Background: The new Bangladesh Cabinet, headed by Prime Minister Sheikh Mujibur Rahman, was sworn in on Friday (16 March) at a ceremony in Dacca.
 They were the first elections since the territory broke away from Pakistan last year.

 The 21 Cabinet members received the oath of office and oath of secrecy from President Justice Abu Sayeed Choudhury.